 Spiced Paleo Blondies Recipe

-- In a large bowl, with a hand mixer, mix the nut butter until creamy
+- In a large bowl, whisk the nut butter until smooth and creamy.

-- Mix well with the hand blender until all ingredients are combined
+- Mix well until all ingredients are combined.

 - Serve and enjoy!